AplaProject/apla-docs-en/introduction/api2.rst

 refresh
 ==============================
-**POST** Issues new tokens and extends the user session.
+**POST**/ Issues new tokens and extends the user session.
 In case of successful completion you need to send the token, which was received in response, in the *Authorization* header of all queries.

 Query